Attended End-to-end Architecture for Age Estimation from Facial Expression Videos: Experiments

 We propose a spatially-indexed attention mechanism indicated in Equation~\eqref{eqn:spatial_att1} to model the spatial attention weight $\mathbf{A}$.
 In order to validate the design motivation behind it, we investigate the difference of four different mechanisms: \begin{itemize} \item \textbf{Spatially-agnostic} mechanism: both $\mathbf{W}$ in the first layer and $\mathbf{u}$ in the second layer are shared across all entries of the feature map, which is the typical attention model~\cite{Kelvin2015}. \item \textbf{Fully spatially-indexed} mechanism: both the transformation weights $\mathbf{W}$ and $\mathbf{u}$ are individually designed for each entry of the feature map. \item \textbf{Mediate spatially-indexed} mechanism: the first layer shares the transformation weights $\mathbf{W}$ while the second layer model each entry by individual weight $\mathbf{u}$. \item \textbf{Spatially-indexed} mechanism (adopted by our model): the weight $\mathbf{W}$ of the first layer is individually designed and the weight $\mathbf{u}$ in the second layer is shared. \end{itemize} Figure~\ref{fig:spatial_att_mechanism} presents the qualitative comparison between these four mechanisms.
 For each group of images, we first visualize the learned spatial attention weights for each option directly (the middle plot of each group), then we up-sample it back to the initial size of the input image by a Gaussian filter (the last plot of each group).
 This allow us to visualize the receptive field of attention.

 It shows that the attention distribution of the spatially-agnostic mechanism appears blurred and less contrasting than other mechanisms.
 It is only able to capture the salient regions around mouth and near eyebrow.
 It even gives high scores to the background.
 It is not surprising since the receptive fields of each entry overlap, hence it is hard for the shared weights to capture the fine-grained differences.
 The fully spatially-indexed mechanism can roughly capture the contour of the facial regions in the images but with no highlights inside the facial area.
 This is because individual weights can hardly model the spatial continuity in the face.
 In contrast, the spatially-indexed mechanism achieves the best result among all options.
 Furthermore, adopting shared weights in the first layer and individual weights in the second layer (mediate spatially-indexed mechanism) is much worse than the other order.
 It is probably because the individual weights can hardly take effect after the smoothing by the shared weights.
 Therefore, our model employs the spatially-indexed mechanism, which can not only clearly distinguish the face from the background, but also capture the salient regions like the area under the eye, area around mouth and two nasolabial folds in cheeks.
 More examples are presented in Section~\ref{sec:spatial_att_example}.
+Quantitative comparison is also provided in Table~\ref{table:attention_mechanims}, which demonstrates that the spatially-indexed mechanism outperforms other spatial attention mechanisms.